It's the question on every New Zealander's lips today.

 Coldest temperature on record: -25.6C - Ranfurly, Otago, July 17, 1903

-The Tuapeka Times of July 18, 1903, reported: "It is some years now since frost of equal severity to the present has been experienced in the district."
+The Tuapeka Times, July 18, 1903, reported: "It is some years now since frost of equal severity to the present has been experienced in the district."

-Climate scientist Georgina Griffiths says it is not surprising the record is from central Otago, as it is the only region with a continental climate of very hot summers and extremely cold winters.
+Climate scientist Georgina Griffiths says it is not surprising the record is from the central Otago area, as it is the only region with a continental climate of very hot summers and extremely cold winters.

 Second coldest temperate on record: -21.6C - Ophir, Central Otago, 1995

-The second coldest temperature on record was -21.6C, recorded at Ophir, Central Otago, in 1995.
-Residents remember livestock freezing to the ground and having to prise frozen hens from their perches.
+The second coldest temperature on record was -21.6C, recorded at Ophir in Central Otago in 1995.
+Residents remember livestock freezing to the ground and prising frozen hens from their perches.

-"We would have to cart buckets of water to the toilet to be able to flush because all the pipes were frozen," recalls Ophir local Jack Allen.
+"We would have to cart buckets of water to the toilet to be able to flush because all of the pipes were frozen," recalls Jack Allen, an Ophir local.